Chat with us, powered by LiveChat

 Bot Lane: What is a bot lane?

-When playing Summoner’s Rift in League of Legends (or other MOBA games like Dota 2), the five players on a team have the choice of going either the top lane, mid (or middle) lane, jungle, or bot (or bottom) lane.
+Bot lane is the bottom-most lane when playing Summoner’s Rift in League of Legends (or other MOBA games like Dota 2 [1]).
+In these games, five players on a team have the choice of going either the top lane, mid (or middle) lane, jungle, or bot (or bottom) lane.
 Now you might be wondering why there are five players but only four positions.

 Well, this is because two champions are to go in the bottom lane while only one is supposed to go in every other position.
 The reason for this is, that since ADC champions tend to be more vulnerable than other champions, giving them a support makes sense.